 Designed by EDF as part of the safety review associated with the extension of the operating life of reactors beyond 40 years (VD4 / RP4 900), the mobile cooling device PTR-Bis completes a series of modifications associated with the reinforcement safety standards for 900 MWe nuclear power plants, in accordance with the Nuclear Safety Authority's post-Fukushima regulations.

-This mobile system will be made available to the Nuclear Rapid Action Force (FARN) and can be deployed in case of total loss of the cooling system of the fuel pool.
+This mobile system is available to the Nuclear Rapid Action Force (FARN) and can be deployed in a few hours in case of total loss of the main cooling system inside the fuel building.